Oakleafknight06/dotfiles/README.md

 # dotfiles
 My personal dotfiles repo.
-Houses config files / themes for my Sway desktop Will likely contain code from other repos, I will do my best to provide credit where do and make sure all is liscence compatible
+Houses config files and themes for my various desktops / window managers.
+This repo could likely contain code from other repos, I will do my best to provide credit where due and make sure all is liscence compatible.
+Later I will add some instructions (Mostly for future me) of how I set things up, cheat sheets for keybindings, and anything else I think would be useful.
+This is all MIT licensed so feel free to take anything and incorperate it into your own projects.
+(A little thank you would be nice if you do though)